 Prior literature has identified at least five dimensions of influence on processes of news exposure: (1) personal preferences; (2) environmental perceptions; (3) social network characteristics, particularly those that shape flows of information; (4) social news curation; and (5) the datafication of user behavior by social media platforms and/or news organizations.
 First, individual interest and other preferences do play large role in shaping the extent to which individuals are incidentally exposed (e.g., Barnidge, 2021), helping to create what Kümpel (2020) has called ‘Matthew Effect’ (i.e., a ‘rich-get-richer’ dynamic) of news on social media platforms.
 But prior research has identified several other influences on the process of news exposure on social media.
 For example, Weeks and Lane (2020) theorize that ‘environmental perceptions’—that is, individuals’ perceptions of whether social media platforms are suitable venues for obtaining news and political information—play a primal role in processes of exposure by shaping how people approach and use particular platforms.
 Additionally, research shows that characteristics of ego-centric networks such as network size and diversity (Barnidge & Xenos, 2020), as well as the extent to which people follow accounts to get news content (Thorson et al., 2021), also affect news exposure, in large part because content is not only selected by news algorithms, it is also curated by social contacts (Thorson & Wells, 2016).
 Finally, while direct observations of algorithmic curation is somewhat rare, prior research has provided some evidence that is algorithms play a large role in shaping incidental exposure (e.g., Thorson et al., 2021).
 Therefore, we can conceptually define news attraction as follows: the force that results from the confluence of user attributes and interactions with social media platforms, which in turn affects the likelihood of encountering news or political information on those platforms.

 Theoretically, news attraction should have a reciprocal relationship with both news exposure and news engagement, which are distinct but closely related concepts (Karnowski et al., 2017).
 That is, news attraction is an important antecedent of exposure as well as key predictor of engagement, while at the same time exposure to and, in particular, engagement with news likely increases news attraction.
-But critically, we recognize the possibility that incidental encounters with the news could occur among individuals who are both ‘high’ and ‘low’ in news attraction, and doing so allows us to isolate and assess the extent to which incidental exposure occurs among individuals with varying levels of news attraction.
+But critically, we recognize the potential for both trait- and state-level incidental exposure and, therefore, the possibility that incidental encounters with the news could occur among individuals who are both ‘high’ and ‘low’ in news attraction.
+Doing so allows us to assess the extent to which incidental exposure is primarily a function of the traits that are linked to news attraction as opposed to more episodic incidental news encounters.
 This logic can be used to derive two sets of competing predictions about equalizing or stratifying effects.

 First, if incidental exposure closes exposure gaps by drawing in potential news audience members who would not otherwise encounter news, we would expect to see (a) comparatively high levels of incidental exposure among people who score low on news attraction and (b) roughly equal levels of overall exposure among those who are high and those who are low in news attraction.
 We expect the opposite pattern if incidental exposure widens the exposure gap.
 These predictions can be summarized with two competing hypotheses: